The best reels for method feeder fishing

 What size reel should I use for feeder fishing?

 A 3000 size suits rods of 10ft or less, whilst a 5000 or bigger will be needed on 13ft or 14ft rods designed for long distances.
 A 4000, however, is a great ‘go to’ size for all general mid-range feeder fishing.
-Be aware that sizes vary between manufactures so take a look or ask in a tackle shop before you buy.
+Be aware that sizes vary between manufacturers, so take a look or ask in a tackle shop before you buy.

 How much line do I need on top of my backing line?

 100m is plenty for most situations and allows you to discard some should it become damaged.
 150m or more is the norm for long range feeder fishing.
-You should use a backing line too if your chosen line doesn’t fill the spool.
+You should use a backing line too, if your chosen line doesn’t fill the spool.

 How can I clean my reel?